outsidedav/swift/apple_development.md

 # Apple Development and {{site.data.keyword.cloud_notm}}
 {: #ios_dev}

-{{site.data.keyword.cloud_notm}} offers solutions and services to empower iOS developers and applications with the security, AI, and value demanded by your customers.
+{{site.data.keyword.cloud_notm}} offers solutions and services to empower Swift developers and applications with the security, AI, and value demanded by your customers.
 With a broad portfolio of offerings and SDKs, you can quickly leverage these services when bringing your cutting-edge applications to market.

 ## Modern Apps: A Melting Pot of Skills
 {: #skills}

-Today users expect more from their applications than ever before.
-They want apps to deliver deep insights from stored and real-time data, to be always-available, and to match their individual needs preferences more closely with each passing day.
-To meet these expectations app creators need to bring together many different skill sets.
+Today, users expect more from their applications than ever before.
+They want apps to deliver deep insights from stored and real-time data, to be always-available, and to match their individual preferences more closely with each passing day.
+To meet these expectations, app creators need to bring together many different skill sets.
 For example, a sophisticated cognitive application might require contributions from digital developers, cloud native developers, streams developers, data scientists, and devop specialists.

  ![Developer types](images/developer_skills.png "Developer relationships")